trivago/gollum/docs/src/gen/formatter/groktojson.rst

 **Patterns**

-  A a list of grok patterns that will be executed on the given message.
+  A list of grok patterns that will be applied to messages.
   The first matching pattern will be used to parse the message.